fraol163/fraol163/README.md

 # 💫 About Me:
-I am working to be professional web developer and app developer<br>I have intermediate knowledge in some coding languages<br>I code 4 hours a day<br>
+I am working to be professional web developer and app developer<br>I have intermediate knowledge in some coding languages<br>I code 4 hours a day<br><br> Website = fraolzenith-x-1.vercel.app<br>

 ## 🌐 Socials: